-With the acquisition of NSENA in December 2020, and the rebranding of the NSENA business as Wrap Reality, we have continued to market our virtual reality system while working to integrate previous scenarios into a robust platform, employing BolaWrap and additional de-escalation techniques into new Wrap Reality scenarios.
-In August 2021, we announced the development of a new expanded Wrap Reality Virtual Training platform powered by, and developed through, a collaboration with AWS using AWS GovCloud (US).
-The new platform combines our advanced law enforcement simulator with secure cloud services to automatically track training progress and provide the ability to replay recorded training sessions.
-We plan to increase marketing activities for our virtual reality solution as our platform enhancements are introduced to market.
+With the acquisition of NSENA in December 2020, and the rebranding of the NSENA business as Wrap Reality, we have continued to market our VR system while working to integrate previous scenarios into a robust platform, employing BolaWrap and additional de-escalation techniques into new Wrap Reality scenarios.
+The improved law enforcement simulator platform continues to be used by additional agencies.
+In July 2022 we announced new wins with large correction agencies in Ohio and Pennsylvania that introduced our new scenarios focused on societal reentry and preventing recidivism.
+We plan to increase marketing activities for our VR solution to both law enforcement and corrections.

-At March 31, 2022, we had backlog of approximately \$505 thousand expected to be delivered in the next twelve months.
-We had deferred revenue of \$282 thousand expected to be recognized generally over the next five years.
+On June 30, 2022, we had backlog of approximately \$72 thousand expected to be delivered in the next twelve months.
+Additionally, we had deferred revenue of \$344 thousand expected to be recognized generally over the next five years.
 Distributor and customer orders for future deliveries are generally subject to modification, rescheduling or in some instances, cancellation, in the normal course of business.

 Since inception in March 2016, we have generated significant losses from operations and anticipate that we will continue to generate significant losses from operations for the foreseeable future.
 We believe that we have adequate financial resources to sustain our operations for the next year.
+In the second quarter of fiscal 2022 we reduced our net loss by more than \$3 million versus the comparable prior year quarter.
+Net cash used in operations during the six months ended June 30, 2022 was \$4 million less than cash used in operations during the first six months of the prior year.